dstreett/PositionalHeatmap/README.md

 ./a.out <(cat *.sam | grep -v ^@ | awk '{print "@"$1"\n"$10"\n+\n"$11}') > test.sq
 ```

 As of right now you can take this test.sq.
+1101 can be replaced with whatever tile you are interested in.
 ```bash
 Rscript Heatmap_quality.R test.sq Title_of_Graph 1101
 ```